Birefringence of AlGaAs/GaAs Coatings under Above-Band-Gap Illumination, GR Noise and Photo-Optic Transfer Function: A Theoretical Model For Light Induced Birefringence

-To model the observed birefringence dependence on illumination sources, we assume that the birefringence change $\Delta \phi_{\mathrm{biref}}$ is caused by the local electric field change $\Delta E$ of a charge carrier population trapped in or near the coating:
+To model the observed birefringence dependence on illumination sources, we assume that the birefringence change $\Delta \phi_{\mathrm{biref}}$ is caused by the local electric field change $\Delta E$ of a charge carrier population trapped somewhere in the coating:

 with $\epsilon_0$ the vacuum permittivity and $\Delta \sigma$ the change in the carrier area density causing the electric fields across the coating.
-The electro-optical coupling coefficient $C_{EO}$ encodes the response of the coating to the particular field configuration caused by trapped charge carrier density, and the factor $2$ accounts for both polarizations (fast minus slow).
+The electro-optical coupling coefficient $C_{EO}$ encodes the response of the coating to the particular field configuration caused by trapped charge carrier density.
+The factor of $2$ accounts for the fact that the induced birefringence signal receives contributions from both polarizations adding constructively.
+This anticorrelation between the two polarizations arises from the electro-optical effect in the zincblende crystal structure.
+The electric field can modify the refractive indices of the fast and slow axes in opposite directions (see Equations (8) and (9) of ref~\cite{Tanioka_2023}).
+This anticorrelated response was also directly observed experimentally in ref~\cite{Yu2023}, where the two polarizations were measured to have anticorrelated photo-induced frequency fluctuations.

 We are interested in the time evolution and noise of this carrier area density $\sigma(t)$.
-Thus we express $\sigma(t)$ in terms of the number of participating charge carriers $N(t)$,elementary charge $e$ and an effective area $A$:
+Thus we express $\sigma(t)$ in terms of the number of participating charge carriers $N(t)$, elementary charge $e$ and an effective area $A$:

 If the 1064~nm readout radius $w$ is much larger than the Debye length $\lambda_D$ for transverse diffusion, $A$ is simply the 1064~nm readout beam spot area $\pi w^2$.
 If $w \ll \lambda_D$, $A$ is the carrier transverse diffusion area $\approx \pi \lambda_D^2$.
 If $w$ and $\lambda_D$ are comparable, $A$ is a diffusion-enlarged spot size.
 Since we chose a very large illumination spot, effectively uniform illumination, $A$ does not matter for the transfer function calculation, but it will matter for noise considerations.